 The tipping point seat in the State House was decided by just 125 votes in 2020.
 Under the new maps, Donald Trump carried a majority of districts in 2016; the Maine House is at risk.

-In the Senate, four of five TSP-endorsed candidates in 2020 won their seats with under 10 percent of the vote.
-A strong turnout for the radical right could put these seats in jeopardy in 2022.
+In 2020, four of five TSP-endorsed candidates won their seats with under 10 percent of the vote.
+Under the new maps, there are a number of vulnerable districts with term-limited incumbents in the Maine Senate.
+A strong turnout for the radical right could put the chamber in jeopardy in 2022.

-At the top of the ticket, Paul Le Page, a former governor who boasts that he was “Trump before Trump”, has joined the race.
+Paul Le Page, a former governor who boasts that he was “Trump before Trump”, has secured the Republican nomination in the gubernatorial race.
 If he is able to unite the rightwing’s base, it could have a galvanizing effect on the state legislative races.

 to protect majority-making candidates in states like Maine now!